dzhenidi/TaskChamp/docs/README.md

 ## Heroku Link

 ## Minimum Viable Product
-BaseChamp is a web application inspired by BaseCamp using Ruby on Rails and React/Redux.
+TaskChamp is a web application inspired by TaskCamp using Ruby on Rails and React/Redux.
 By the end of week nine, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 * New account creation, login, and guest/demo login
 * A production README
 * Hosting on Heroku
-* To-do Lists
+* Todo Lists
 * Basecamp Home View
-* Message Board (post questions and allow comments/answers)
+* Comments (post comments on todo lists  and allow responses)
-* Schedule
+* Schedule view of todos
+* My assignments view

 ## Design Docs